 If you start getting frequent pop-up windows, your web browser starts behaving erratically or your machine starts running slower than it used to, your Mac has probably been infected with adware.

-But don’t worry, most Mac adware infections are easy to remove with a free tool called Malwarebytes for Mac.
+But don’t worry, most Mac malware infections are easy to remove with an awesome free tool called Malwarebytes for Mac.

 Malwarebytes for Mac is very easy to install and use.
-All you have to do is download the software and run the executable file.
+All you have to do is download the software and run the installation file.

 Click here to read more about Malwarebytes for Mac and download the latest version.
 It works just as well as the Windows version, and the basic malware scan and removal tools are free!